FLASHBACK FRIDAY | 2000 GLEN HELEN 125/250 OUTDOOR NATIONAL

 Nobody, but nobody was talking about the 2000 Supercross season.
 It is, in the minds of all the teams, ancient history.
-Since the indoor champ doesn’t contend for the outdoor title and the eventual outdoor champ will not be an indoor champ, its bad taste to even mention Supercross.
+Since the indoor champ doesn’t contend for the outdoor title and the eventual outdoor champ will not be an indoor champ, it’s bad taste to even mention Supercross.
 So nobody does.
-The outdoor Nationals are the last chance to save a job, get a pay raise, catch the eye of a talent scout, pay off a sponsor, get some press, show off your new Mercedes or style for a while.
+The outdoor Nationals are the last chance to save a job, get a pay raise, catch the eye of a talent scout, pay off a sponsor, get some press, and show off your new Mercedes or style for a while.

 The outdoor fans are more rabid, more involved, more determined and more likely to race, buy a bike, tell a friend or come back to the track the following weekend.